Aamir1055/Trade-Bazaar/README.md

-# Trade Bazaar - Login Page with Mobile Verification
+# Trade Bazaar -Signup / Login Page

 This is a responsive login page for **Trade Bazaar**, designed with modern UI principles using **HTML** and **CSS**.
 It includes a **mobile number verification popup** that appears when the user clicks on "Forgot Password?".